Welcome back to Robot Farm!

 So I feel like a bit of explanation is needed.
 Why did we disappear for so long?
 Why was 2017 kind of just a missing year for us?
 It's a long story and I touched a bit on it in an earlier blog post.
 However, this website is entirely new, so that blog post is going to be gone after today.
 So I'll give you a sort of summary here: basically, the lead developer had some surgeries, so he was really just sort of out of it for most of the year.
 He's fine now, but obviously this slowed us down noticeably.
 It was just a rough year all around.
 Plus, we're all adults now (versus being teenagers during the development of We Shall Wake, the lead developer was literally like 17 when DEMO 7 released) so it's a lot harder to get time for making games when you don't really have an income coming in from it.
 Fortunately, we're all super passionate about it - so we're going to get stuff done regardless.
 Just probably pretty slowly.
 That's the explanation, so we hope that helps explain why we've been MIA.

 Anyway, time for the shameless self-plug: NOKORIWARE is completely self-backed and self-funded by a bunch of broke college students.
-If you're interested in backing and helping us improve the game, please don't hesitate to contact us via email.
-Even if you're not interested in funding the game, even basic marketing advice would be greatly helpful.
-We believe there's a lot of polishing we could do with the right backing, but of course, even if that doesn't happen, we'll still finish this thing.
+If you're interested in potentially publishing Robot Farm, please don't hesitate to contact us via email.
+We have a playable publisher build with full documentation we can send you at your request.
+There's a lot of polishing and improvement we could do with the right backing, but of course, even if that doesn't happen, we'll still finish this thing.
 Just look at the feature list above and imagine what we could do with an actual budget!

 Also, if you're just simply interested in the game, please consider donating to our Patreon.
 All of the funding we get through Patreon goes directly to paying artists to make new stuff, and absolutely none of it goes to any of the programmers/musicians at the moment because there's not enough to go around - in fact, the money we're using to pay artists right now is coming out of their pockets.
 So if Robot Farm seems like a game you'd be interested in playing and would like to see improved significantly, please send some money our way and we'll put it to responsible use!
 If we actually had money, we could probably ramp the quality of the game up quite a bit.